Decorative graphic showing a map of Germany and a visa document with a seal

 These are the documents we need from you:

 The REST permit has to be requested by us (not by you).
-For this, please send us the following documents by email (they should be in English or German, except for the bank statement):
+For this, please send us the following documents by email (they should be in English or German):

 • residence permit for the EU Member State where you're currently studying (the permit must be for study purposes; the word "study" has to appear in the document)